-David Stuart Davies looks at the first, and perhaps the finest, of Dostoevsky’s great novels.
+David Stuart Davies looks at Crime and Punishment.
+The first, and perhaps the finest, of Dostoevsky’s great novels.

 ‘Though Crime and Punishment is sometimes cited as the first psychological thriller, its scope reaches far beyond Raskolnikov’s inner turmoil.
 From dark taverns, dilapidated apartments and claustrophobic police stations, the underbelly of 19th century St Petersburg is brought to life by Dostoevsky’s searing prose.’
 Alex Gendler